oracle-livelabs/em-omc/enterprise-manager/em24ai/em-monitoring-overview/ask-em-hol-ocw25.md

     **Review the answer that it returns.**

     Note: You may need to scroll up to see the first part of the answer.
+In the interest of time, you can just skim through the information.

     ![AskEM Documentation - Review question on monitoring 1](ask-em-images/ask-em-monitoring/ask-em-doc3.png " ")